 To create and configure a GTP map, perform the following steps.
-You can then apply the GTP map when you enable GTP inspection according to the "Configuring Application Inspection" section on page 22-5.
+You can then apply the GTP map when you enable GTP inspection according to the "Configuring Application Inspection" section on page 25-5.

-Step 1 To create a GTP map, enter the following command:
+Step 1 Create a GTP inspection policy map, enter the following command:

 '''

-hostname(config)# gtp-map map_name
+hostname(config)# policy-map type inspect gtp policy_map_name

-hostname(config-gtp-map)#
+hostname(config-pmap)#

 '''

-where map_name is the name of the GTP map.
-The CLI enters GTP map configuration mode.
+Where the policy_map_name is the name of the policy map.
+The CLI enters policy-map configuration mode.

-Step 2 To add a text description to this GTP map, enter the following command:
+Step 2 (Optional) To add a description to the policy map, enter the following command:

-Step 3 To drop specified GTP messages, enter the following command:
+Step 3 To match an Access Point name, enter the following command: